General Terms And Conditions Of Sale Of DHL Express France

 9.5 Lack of compensation

-The parties agree that their mutual receivables and debts resulting from the fulfilment of the services cannot be compensated solely on the initiative of one of the parties.
+The mutual receivables and debts resulting from the fulfilment of the services cannot be compensated solely on the initiative of one of the parties.

 9.6 Conventional lien